 The lender has 60 days from receipt of a completed application to submit a decision to the SBA.

 If my loan amount covers 2.5x my monthly payroll and other costs, but only eight weeks of those expenses are forgivable, will I owe the remainder back to the lender?

-Yes, the act allows for a maximum forgiveness of 24 weeks of approved costs.
+Yes, the CARES Act allows for a maximum forgiveness of 8 to 24 weeks of approved costs.
 The remainder will be treated as a loan.
 Remember that the approved costs subject to forgiveness are broader than just payroll, and also include mortgage interest, rent and utilities.

 What is my interest rate?